 Bags generally come in hard side and soft side.
 Hard side bags are more durable and take more of a beating if you need to check the bag.
 Though not usually completely water resistant, hard side luggage may protect better against rain, puddles, and spills.
 Soft side or fabric bags are often expandable and can stretch more around the edges, giving you more room in a pinch (or for when you buy some souvenirs on your trip).

-These days, nearly all the best travel luggage has wheels.
+When you’re thinking about how to choose luggage, consider what kind of wheels you need.
 You can opt for recessed wheels, which are set back into the bag, or spinning wheels that are attached to the outside of the suitcase.
 Spinning wheels give the ability to move the bag sideways, which is handy for narrow aisles on airplanes, but they take up extra space in the bin.
 You may also have the option of choosing two wheels or four wheels, which can add stability to the bag.

 You need to carry your bag somehow.
 The most common approach is some kind of a retractable handle.
 Handles can either be two bars or a single bar.
 Two-bar handles add more stability but often come with extra weight.

 Everyone wants to feel that their luggage is safe when it’s out of their sight.
 While locks may help with that, they are not foolproof.
 Because all checked baggage is subject to search, the TSA can cut the locks off bags.
 Unfortunately, the majority of theft from baggage is actually committed by TSA agents and airline employees.
 Nevertheless, locks can deter theft in hotel rooms and other places, so they can still be a good idea.